 When the intent that launches an activity contains the

 FLAG_ACTIVITY_NEW_TASKflag, the system looks for a different task to house the new activity.
-Often, it's a new task.
+Often, this is a new task.
 However, it doesn't have to be.
-If there's already an existing task with the same affinity as the new activity, the activity is launched into that task.
+If there's an existing task with the same affinity as the new activity, the activity is launched into that task.
 If not, it begins a new task.

 FLAG_ACTIVITY_NEW_TASKin the intents they pass to

-startActivity().
-If you have an activity that can be invoked by an external entity that might use this flag, take care that the user has a independent way to get back to the task that's started, such as with a launcher icon (the root activity of the task has a
+If an external entity that might use this flag can invoke your activity, take care that the user has an independent way to get back to the task that's started, such as with a launcher icon, where the root activity of the task has a

-CATEGORY_LAUNCHERintent filter; see the section on starting tasks).
+CATEGORY_LAUNCHERintent filter.
+For more information, see the section about starting tasks.